 22. The Hearing Authority will determine whether the preponderance of evidence supports that the student/organization is responsible for violating the Student Code of Conduct.
 For a Hearing Board, the decision will be determined by a simple majority where each member of the Hearing Board, including the Chairperson, will have one vote.
 (The preponderance is based on the more convincing evidence and its probable truth or accuracy, and not on the amount of evidence.)

 23. If the Hearing Authority finds the student/organization responsible for violations of the Student Code of Conduct, the Hearing Authority will review the student's/organization’s disciplinary history, academic record and the range of appropriate sanctions established by the University for that individual referral.
 The Hearing Authority will then recommend to the Assistant Vice President for Student Services the appropriate sanction for the case, which must be based upon the previously set range.
 The Assistant Vice President for Student Services will make the final sanction decision, which must be based upon the range provided to the Hearing Board.

 24. The Chairperson or Administrative Hearing Officer will prepare a written statement of the findings indicating with reasonable specificity the facts and reason of the decisions made.
 This statement will be presented to the Conduct Administrator following the hearing.

-25. Within five business days of receipt of the written statement of findings, the Director of The Office of Student Conduct will notify the student/organization in writing via their assigned SRU email address of the Hearing Authority’s decision.
+25. Within five business days of receipt of the written statement of findings, the Director of The Office of Student Conduct will notify the student/organization and the complainant in cases involving sexual harassment, sexual assault, dating violence, domestic violence, and stalking in writing via their assigned SRU email address of the Hearing Authority’s decision.